12 questions with Silicon Valley marketing visionary Satjiv Chahil

 [Laughs] We were adventurous.
-What courage all of us had back then, going there with almost no money, working graveyard shifts, and the questions about cows and whether we lived in huts back home.
+What courage all of us had back then, going places with almost no money, working graveyard shifts, and dealing with tiresome questions about cows and whether we lived in huts back home.
 Americans had a very poor impression of Indians back then.
 Today, it’s just the opposite.
 Indians have done so well that they command respect wherever they go.
-We are considered the highest-income community in the US is Indians.
-So to go back to your earlier question – I did not foresee an exciting future in the tech industry.
+We are considered the highest-income community in the US today.
+Returning to your earlier question – at that time, I did not foresee an exciting future in the tech industry.
 I just saw an opportunity to work and earn a living.
 Fortunately, life has a way of surprising you in unimaginable ways.

-Apple gets a lot of credit for things that originated at Xerox.
-I was [at Xerox] working amidst great scientists… I was responsible for the group that created the Unicode standard.
-It allowed text to be expressed in most of the World’s languages / writing systems beyond just English… Well, Steve Jobs (Apple) ended up hiring all of the Xerox people ended up at Apple.
+Apple often gets a lot of credit for things that actually originated at Xerox.
+I was [at Xerox] working amidst great scientists… I was manager of the group that created the Unicode standard.
+It allowed text to be expressed in most of the World’s languages / writing systems beyond just English… Well, Steve Jobs (Apple) ended up hiring all of the Xerox people.
 In those days – mid-80s to early 90s – Japan Inc. ruled the world.
 [To counter it] Apple needed a special group of people.
 I was hired from Xerox to create a new beachhead for Apple in Japan and across the Pacific.
 My role allowed me to sit in on top management meetings in Apple, where our technology folks would show new capabilities, including moving images and sound.
 Being in and out of Japan, with its pictorial languages and way of communicating, I thought this was a compelling technology.
-Many of my colleagues in the States didn’t think so; they wanted their spreadsheets to go faster than IBM’s and Microsoft’s, whereas I championed the multimedia technologies because I thought they could redefine the entire computer paradigm.
-Back then, it took 40 floppy disks to load the Japanese operating system, but I could put it in one CD-ROM.
-The Adobe software for creativity would become easier… So we focused on the design community, which led to a broader creative community.
+Many of my colleagues in the U.S. didn’t think so; they wanted their spreadsheets to go faster than IBM’s and Microsoft’s, whereas I championed the multimedia technologies because I thought they could redefine the entire computer paradigm.
+Back then, it took 40 floppy disks to load the Japanese operating system, but I could put it all in only one CD-ROM.

-To drive multimedia, we needed to work with musicians and storytellers of movies.
-I had to cultivate these industries to create new examples of what they do.
+To drive multimedia, we needed to work with musicians and filmmakers.
+I had to cultivate relationships in these industries to motivate them to create new media-rich, interactive, experiences.
 Some people thought I was being disloyal to the company by doing ‘cool things’ that wouldn’t add up to anything.
-But I had the benefit of supportive bosses and teams of believers.
-So CD-ROM created the first interactive experiences.
+But I had the benefit of supportive bosses, imaginative teams, and kickass engineers.
+So, with CD-ROM, we created the first digital interactive experiences.

-When I first met with George Lucas, he said, “Don’t think of me as a film maker but as a storyteller.”
-I met with Francis Ford Coppola, and he said, “I want to see how this technology will increase the persuasiveness of my storytelling.”
+When I first met with George Lucas, he said, “Don’t think of me as a filmmaker but as a storyteller.”
+I met with Francis Ford Coppola, and he said, “I want to see how this technology will increase the persuasiveness of my narrative.”
 They were all looking at technology from the viewpoint of an artist and a storyteller, which was learning for us.
 Peter Gabriel was not just a musician but an artist and a perfectionist.
 The music had to sound precisely the way he had imagined it.
-We could not comprehend the importance of the perfection of sound to have the emotional impact, and he would not allow us to compromise.
-Almost 20 years later, that helped me while driving the partnership between Hewlett Packard and Beats headsets.
+We could not understand the relationship between sound perfection and emotional impact, but he would not allow us to compromise his artistic expression.
+Almost 20 years later, that learning helped me while driving the partnership between Hewlett Packard and Beats headsets.

-I got the reputation of championing crazy things, so the engineers would just pop into my office… One day, they were explaining the possibility of moving images being spread through the internet.
+I had the reputation of championing novel and adventurous ideas, so the engineers would just pop into my office… One day, they were explaining the possibility of moving images being spread through the internet.
 They’d keep explaining compression ratios and technical details, and I’d get a headache.
 It was too much for my mind to absorb.
-One day, I said, “What you’re suggesting is like broadcasting over the web.”
-And the guy goes, “Yeah!”
-I said, “Then let’s just call it webcasting!”
+One day, I finally got it.
+I said, “What you’re suggesting is like broadcasting over the web.”
+And the engineer went, “Yeah!”
+I then said, “Let’s just call it webcasting!”
 He said, “Makes sense to me!”
-We had relations with the music industry, and Carlos Santana was doing the San Francisco New Year’s Eve party.
-I said [to the music events company behind it] “Let’s webcast this”.
-Nobody had ever done a webcast.
+Just the next day we were invited by Bill Graham Presents to support the San Francisco New Year’s Eve party, featuring Carlos Santana.
+We grabbed the opportunity, and decided to make it the world’s first webcast.

-Yes, 1995-96.
 People were responding from Australia and other countries, and we [Apple] were going, “Wow!
 This is amazing!”
-It got the attention of the Grammys, and they said, “Let’s webcast the Grammys.
+It even got the attention of NARAS, and they said, “Let’s webcast the Grammys.
 But it has to be perfect.”
-Well, it went flawlessly, and the artists enjoyed the two-way impact of the fans.
+Well, it went flawlessly, and the artists loved the two-way interaction with their fans.

 Shortly after, we were helping BMW create a website.
 Nobody knew what websites were.
 I thought, “Why don’t we turn it into an ad and broadcast it at the Super Bowl?”
-That sent horrors into advertising circles, because a website was not the quality of a TV spot.
-But we aired that spot.
+That sent horrors into advertising circles, because a website was not of the production quality of a TV spot.
+But we aired the spot anyway.
 Next thing I knew, all the companies wanted a website.
 We ended up with a 70% market share of web creation.
 Then the film people wanted to announce their films [on the web].
 You know, when the experiences are compelling things take on a life of their own.

 For many young people, working in an iconic Silicon Valley company is success.
 As someone who has been there and done that, what’s your advice to students on defining goals for success?

 We would welcome that.
-Before we close today, could you tell us what courses and teachers would you say were the most influential in your success?
+Before we close today, could you tell us what courses and teachers were the most influential in your success?